numbats/prefviz/README.md

 # prefviz

-This is a package to visualisation preference data, such as elections where voters rank candidates.
+This is a package for visualising preference data, such as from elections where voters rank candidates.